-The County has entered into fixed payer swap transactions with respect to the Series 2003-C Warrants.
+The County has entered into a fixed payer swap transaction with respect to the Series 2003-B Warrants See "THE PLAN OF FINANCING-Fixed Payer Swap Transactions".

 The Outstanding Swaps are Qualified Swaps and Secured Related Obligations for purposes of the Indenture.
 See "DEBT SERVICE REQUIREMENTS AND COVERAGE - Related Obligations."